Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Mapping The Podcast Ecosystem

 Guests are identified as any two-word named entity labeled as \textsc{Guest} by our model, as described in \S\ref{sec:identifying-speakers}.
 To minimize the effect of false positives, we exclude guests that have names among the top 50\% of most frequent named entities (e.g., John Smith) as well as all names classified as a \textsc{Host} in a different episode of the same podcast.
 We then project this bipartite network to a one-mode network where podcasts are connected if they share one or more guests in common, which we refer to as the podcast-guest network.
 The resulting network has 10,480 vertices (podcasts) and 26,589 edges (connections based on co-appearing guests).
 For details, see Appendix \ref{app:network}.

-\paragraph{Topical Distribution} Visualizing podcasts by their content similarity reveals coherent topical communities, as well as cross-cutting themes that span multiple categories, as seen in Figure \ref{topicFig}.
-Many topical clusters fall neatly within their self-ascribed category labels, indicating that these categories are a meaningful descriptor of the type of content within podcasts.
-This is particularly true for categories such as \textsc{Sports}, \textsc{Religion}, and \textsc{Business}, each of which have coherent thematic subclusters such as Baseball, Wrestling, Real Estate, Bitcoin, Judaism and Islam.
-Other broad topics appear to be further fragmented, such as Christianity, for which a number of topics appear to correspond to different parts of the liturgy or themes within Christianity.\footnote{\textsc{Religion} turns out to be the most common podcast category in our dataset, with the vast majority of episodes in this category taking the form of recorded Christian sermons.}
+\paragraph{Topical Communities} To address the topical dimension of our research questions, we visualize podcasts with respect to their category label and content similarity, revealing both coherent topical communities as well as some that span multiple categories.
+Many topical communities fall neatly within their self-ascribed category labels, indicating that these categories are a meaningful descriptor of the type of content within podcasts.
+This is particularly true for categories such as \textsc{Sports}, \textsc{Religion}, and \textsc{Business}, each of which have coherent thematic sub-communities such as Baseball, Wrestling, Real Estate, Bitcoin, Judaism, and Islam.\footnote{Surprisingly, \textsc{Religion} turns out to be the most common podcast category in our dataset, with many of these shows consisting of recorded Christian sermons.} Other broad topics appear to be further fragmented, such as Christianity, for which a number of topics appear to correspond to different parts of the liturgy or themes within Christianity.

-By contrast, however, there are a number of topics that appeal to creators from multiple categories or supersede category boundaries entirely.
-Two such clusters focus on spirituality and self-improvement, which include content from episodes in the \textsc{religion}, \textsc{society}, and \textsc{business} domains and the \textsc{Business}, \textsc{Religion}, and \textsc{Health} categories respectively.
+By contrast, however, there are a number of topical communities that include creators from multiple categories or supersede category boundaries entirely.
+Two such communities focus on spirituality and self-improvement, which include content from episodes in the \textsc{Religion}, \textsc{Society}, and \textsc{Business} categories and the \textsc{Business}, \textsc{Religion}, and \textsc{Health} categories respectively.
 This is also the case for topics related to COVID-19, as well as racial justice, which is explored in-depth in \S\ref{sec:georgeFloyd}.
-The existence of such communities suggests that existing category labels do not fully describe the meaningful groupings in podcast content, and that these are the areas in which we might expect to see the most extensive cross-fertilization and exchange of ideas.
+The presence of such topical communities suggests that existing category labels do not fully describe the meaningful groupings in podcast content, and that these are the areas in which we might expect to see the most extensive cross-fertilization and exchange of ideas.

-A different, but suggestive measure of categorical homogeneity is provided by vocal characteristics.
-As expected, podcasts in the \textsc{Kids} category (aimed at children) have the highest average pitch.
-By contrast, we find the lowest average pitch in \textsc{Science}, \textsc{Leisure}, and \textsc{Technology} categories, a pattern which may reflect a relative lack of gender diversity (see Appendix Figure \ref{fig:pitch-by-category}).